-The midterm exams will both be held in Lovejoy 100.
-It is crucial that you reserve these time slots for these exams.
-In the event that you are unable to attend a midterm exam, you must let me know at least two weeks prior to the exam date.
+The exam will be held in Davis 217.
+It is crucial that you reserve a time slot for the midterm exam.
+In the event that you are unable to attend the midterm exam, you must let me know at least two weeks prior to the exam date.

 Attendance and Class Participation: As participation is a big part of this course, class attendance is required.
 Excuses may be granted for critical emergencies (normally verified by the Dean of Students) and illness (normally verified by the College Health Center).
 Absences for official Colby activities require prior approval and absences for religious reasons will be considered excused if the policy in the college catalogue is followed.
 To learn mathematics, it is essential to communicate it and to discuss it with others.
 I encourage you to ask questions!
 You will be required to participate in class discussion and you will frequently be called on during lecture.
-Failure to adhere to these policies, including missing too many classes ( $\geq 3$ ), will result in grade penalties, academic warnings, and eventually dismissal from the class.
+Failure to adhere to these policies, including missing too many classes (≥ 3), will result in grade penalties, academic warnings, and eventually dismissal from the class.